Health and safety policy

 Electric sockets, heaters, wires and leads are properly guarded and the children are taught not to touch them.
 The temperature of hot water in the children’s toilet area is controlled to prevent scalds.
 All electrical/gas equipment conforms to safety requirements and is checked regularly by the Village Hall Commitee.
 Our boiler/electrical switchgear/meter cupboard is not accessible to the children.
 Lighting and ventilation is adequate in all areas.

 Fire doors are clearly marked and easily opened from inside.
 Our emergency evacuation procedures are clearly displayed in the premises and are explained to new members of staff, volunteers and parents.
 Please see our policy entitled “Procedure in the event of a fire or other emergency”.
 Emergency evacuation procedures are practised regularly with the children and staff (at least once every term).
-A record of each fire drill is logged in the playgroup’s “Emergency Evacuation File” and provides details of the drill and any action required afterwards.
+A record of each fire drill is logged in the Preschool’s “Emergency Evacuation File” and provides details of the drill and any action required afterwards.

 Outdoor play area

 Our outdoor play area is fenced securely and both this area and the cricket field are checked daily for safety and cleared of rubbish before it is used (see section on risk assessments).
 All outdoor activities are supervised at all times.

 The Preschool ensures that all resources and equipment are kept clean and in good order.
 The toilet area has a high standard of hygiene including hand washing facilities and paper towels to dry hands.
 Our daily routines encourage the children to learn about personal hygiene and we implement good hygiene practices by: